Login to ICON >

 - Allow time for feedback and resubmission.
 Most IRB submissions require at least minor modifications to be addressed prior to approval.
 When submitting your protocol, please budget time for addressing requested modifications and IRB office review of responses.

 - Ensure that all human subjects procedures listed in a grant proposal are contained within the protocol reviewed by the IRB.
-The Office of Research Policies, Compliance, and Committees (ORPCC) is tasked with performing a congruence review for all internal and external funded awards to ensure that research procedures described in the proposal are approved by the IRB.
+The Research Integrity and Oversight (RIO) Office is tasked with performing a congruence review for all internal and external funded awards to ensure that research procedures described in the proposal are approved by the IRB.
 This review is conducted prior to the release of research funds.
 A delay in the release of funds may result if procedures outlined in the grant are not approved in the protocol.

 IRB Committee 1